Why We Like Black and White

 "When we hear Shostakovich, we seem to accompany it with semi-conscious visual narratives: it is as if a grainy black-and-white film of the siege of Leningrad itself is playing before our eyes as we listen to the symphony depicting the event (one of his least appealing)."

 Color is actually an Illusion.
-As the light and space artist James Turrell said, "we give the sky it's color”.
+As the light and space artist James Turrell said, "We give the sky its color”.
 Over time we gave film its color, but elementally we are perceiving pure light or some "absence" of it.
 In the luminance and levels of gray are the bookends are completely black and completely white.

-For those of you that are familiar with the work of W.G.
+For those of you who are familiar with the work of W.G.
 Sebald, this kind of vibe came to be eponymously known as “Sebaldian”, similar to “Dickensian”.
 Sebald’s use of black and white photography in his "novels" is the perfect example of the pathos inherent in grayscale and often degraded images.
 You wouldn't use color photographs, just as the film Austerlitz based on his book of the same title wasn't in color.
 Sebald is all about black and white.
 But in real life, Sebald was known to be quite the opposite in character, which means perhaps we shouldn't take colorlessness as seriously as we do.
 All media is artifice after all, which allows you to more easily separate it from real life.

-This also has an interesting corollary with sound and music--at least from my perspective as a person that writes music (or what some other people are referred to as "composers"): Black and white images tend to evoke a certain vibe or atmosphere--at least initially.
+This also has an interesting corollary with sound and music--at least from my perspective as a person who writes music (or what some other people referred to as "composers"): Black and white images tend to evoke a certain vibe or atmosphere--at least initially.
 I might go directly to a minor key or a darker sound.
 But it's not just me--I think it's something we all intuit subconsciously in the same way that certain foods need specific spicing so as to be complimentary.
 Some things naturally "go" with other things in the culinary world--which transfers over almost perfectly to the visual and sonic arts.
 Even sound and picture can have "umami".
 This is the whole idea behind food porn: everything has to be just-so in order for an "orgasm" to occur.
 The color has to be orange or yellow, with footage of oranges being squeezed, smacking lip noises, and so on.
 There's music in there and we don't even realize it.

 When I look back on my “cinematic” work in retrospect, the music that I wrote as a form of film scoring, was in the abstract sense, scoring for black and white films, perhaps with the "screenplays" based on books or novels that would suggest black and white films.
 Like the music of Shostakovich, the composer is subconsciously reacting to the world that desires to be depicted in black and white.
 But black and white is simply a previous state of technology at which time there wasn't a distinction between black and white and color, because color film still hadn't been invented.
 After it was, we redefined black and white as being sadder.
 In The Wizard of Oz, this distinction became a creative opportunity for showing the difference between reality and delirium using color versus grayscale--just as we have in recent times in the 2014 film Mommy, where the orientation of portrait and landscape was used as a narrative device.

 Grayscale images are still much more abstract than color images, even if the color images are abstract.
-There is perhaps an arrogance that has gathered around black and white images, which is self-evident on social media.
+There is perhaps an arrogance that has gathered around black-and-white images, which is self-evident on social media.
 As a photographer, I have participated in this and would confess that I have desaturated images for the purpose of wrapping the work specifically for social media.
 Black and white images are very popular, exactly for the reasons stated here.
 But this behavior, I believe, is only in response to the general consensus about black and white images as having something more emotionally deeper than color images--a philosophy that is also expressed in film and music.
-But when I think of all the films that I've seen that used Kodak stock, with all its color saturation and richness, I sometimes wouldn't want to watch a black and white film just for the sake of doing it.
+But when I think of all the films that I've seen that used Kodak stock, with all its color saturation and richness, I sometimes wouldn't want to watch a black-and-white film just for the sake of doing it.
 I particularly love Almodovar films, which have an addicting eye-candy quality to them.
 Another more recent film that I liked that was eye candy was Paradise Hills, even though it was a fairly cliche film in a narrative sense.
 As deep as I want to be with black and white, color wins sometimes.
 Even in music, a part of me wants to score dark dramatic music, but I'd sometimes really prefer a pop song.
 We are all naturally eclectic, but PC seems to win us over sometimes.

 Why is it that we think black and white images are better than color images?
-In my own work, I usually look at the individual channels in a digital image to see if there is one channel that is more compelling than another, then I convert the color image to grayscale.
+In my own work, I usually look at the individual channels in a digital image to see if there is one channel that is more compelling than another, and then I convert the color image to grayscale.
 But it is not because I want it to trend on social media.
 Photoshop has kind of gotten a bad rap as being a tool of manipulation and deceit, but in the beginning, it was essentially a virtual dark room--and I still use it in this way primarily.

 Saturation as a way to show time